Healthy Homes Assessment Parkvale

 Parkvale Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Parkvale and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required throughout Parkvale and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate conformance with each Healthy Homes Standard that apply or will apply during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records of their conformance with any Healthy Homes Standard that apply or will apply to their rental properties.

 Starting 1 July 2021

-• Private landlords and property managers have to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.
+• Private landlords and property managers are required to make sure their rental properties conform with the Healthy Homes Standard within 90 days of a renewal, new or a change in Tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Beginning 1 July 2023

-• All houses let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 From July 1st 2024